 So if you’re looking for an addition to your jewelry collection, the Amethyst stone should definitely be at the top of your list.

-The Negative Points of This Stone: There are some negative points to amethyst that include its high cost, difficulty to find its rarity, and its short life expectancy
+The Negative Points of This Stone: Some negative points to amethyst include its high cost, difficulty to find its rarity, and its short life expectancy.

 So, these are the Top 7 Amazing Facts and Useful Information about Amethyst Gemstones, I hope you have gone through them.
 If you have any kind of questions or suggestions regarding this article you can ask me in the comments section below,

 I will respond as soon as possible.

 You can also contact us if you want any kind of minerals and gemstones, Contact Us